 While diamonds look appealing and are a symbol of love and commitment, most of the diamonds sourced in the market are unethical.
 But ethical diamonds mean there is a minimum environmental impact, no worker exploitation, and no conflicts on the negative side of the profit parameters.
 If you aim to possess a stunning diamond that says something about your ethics, this guide on buying ethical diamonds will enlighten you.

-In 2003, the Kimberley Process Certification Scheme (KPCS) came into being with the goal of restricting the circulation of conflict files.
-It mandates that both states and corporations vouch for their diamonds as conflict free and take responsibility on how their diamonds are sourced.
+In 2003, the Kimberley Process Certification Scheme (KPCS) came into being to restrict the circulation of conflict files.
+It mandates that both states and corporations vouch for their diamonds as conflict-free and take responsibility on how their diamonds are sourced.
 This is a good start, however, the KPCS has gaps in terms of not supplying The Kimberley Process covers conflict diamonds but ignores issues such as worker exploitation, labor payment, and environmental pollution.

 To truly measure the ethical benchmark of a diamond, it must fulfill higher criteria like these:

-Fair Trade Diamonds: These diamonds have met the requirement of strict wages, reasonable working environments, and environmental protections during its mining.
+Fair Trade Diamonds: These diamonds have met the requirements of strict wages, reasonable working environments, and environmental protections during its mining.

 Canadian Diamonds: Ethical origin diamonds referred to Canadian Diamonds are accompanied by certificates due to Canada having strict labor and environmental regulations.

-These diamonds are ideal as they are created in labs and offer a 100% guarantee in being conflict and environment friendly.
+These diamonds are ideal as they are created in labs and offer a 100% guarantee of being conflict-free and environmentally friendly.
 No ethical concerns come with these diamonds as they are created in a controlled environment using advanced technology which makes them identical to natural diamonds.
-Features of lab-bred diamonds encompass:
+Features of lab-bred diamonds include:

 No need for mining eliminates land and water disruption